onnx/working-groups/edge/discussion_materials/ONNX Edge scope and profile definition.md

 ## Motivation

-The following document provides a description of terminology related to "edge" : what is the scope of "edge", what are the scenarios, example to devices which map into the edge, and more.
-The goal is to define what is contained inside an edge profile , based on attributes.
+The following document provides a description of terminology related to "edge" : what is the scope of "edge", what are the scenarios, example of devices which map into the edge, and more.
+The goal is to define elements that identify an edge profile, based on attributes.

 The next step would be using these definitions to create a per profile document which contains: the definition of a profile, scenario/s which are relevant to this profile, scenario mapping to list of ONNX models (and hence derived ONNX operators).